MISSION

 ABOUT US

-The Pershing Square Foundation is a family foundation established in 2006 to support exceptional leaders and innovative organizations that tackle important social issues and deliver scalable and sustainable global impact.
+The Pershing Square Foundation (PSF) is a family foundation established in 2006 to support exceptional leaders and innovative organizations that tackle important social issues and deliver scalable and sustainable global impact.
 Pershing Square Philanthropies, which includes The Pershing Square Foundation, has committed more than $930 million in grants and social investments in target areas including health and medicine, education, economic development and social innovation.
 Bill Ackman and Neri Oxman are co-trustees of the Foundation.
 For more information, visit: http://pershingsquarephilanthropies.org.

 By investing in pioneering individuals, non-profits and mission driven companies who dare to re-imagine the possible, PSF has helped to bring about important breakthroughs — from cancer research and small scale agriculture to criminal justice reform and educational opportunities for young people in communities — around the world.